China Anne McClain: Personal life

 In 2014, Lauryn and China created a YouTube channel where they posted singing videos, challenges, tags, and Q&As.
 Sierra appeared in several of the channel's videos.
 As of August 2020, the channel has approximately 701,000 subscribers and 29 million views.
-They have since renamed the channel Thriii.
+They have since renamed their channel Thriii.

 In 2020, McClain started her online persona by releasing makeup transformations, cosplaying, lip-syncing audios and short Christian sermons on TikTok.
 The account has more than 17 million followers.

-As of 2011, she resided in Los Angeles.
-McClain cites her parents as her biggest influences.
+As of 2011, she resided in Los Angeles, CA. McClain cites her parents as her biggest influences.